RooVetGit/Roo-Code/README.md

 - Use external tools via [MCP (Model Context Protocol)](https://docs.roocode.com/advanced-usage/mcp)

 MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.

+### Silent Mode

+[Silent Mode](DOCS-TEMP-silent-mode.md) revolutionizes your development workflow by letting Roo work in the background:

+- **Zero Interruption**: Continue coding while Roo works on other files
+- **Background Processing**: All changes buffered in memory until you're ready
+- **Smart Activation**: Automatically detects when files aren't being actively edited
+- **Comprehensive Review**: See all changes in a unified interface before applying
+- **Graceful Fallback**: Seamlessly switches to interactive mode when needed

+Perfect for large refactoring tasks, creating multiple related files, or any work where you want to maintain focus on your current task.

 ### Customization